The Fuqua Family Foundation

 The Foundation’s activities continue today.

-The database has grown to over 41,000 family members.
+The database has grown to about 40,000 family members.

 Information exchange and dissemination continue.
 Focused

 research by many of the original group continues.

 response has shifted to facilities sponsored by Ancestry (See the Queries